dolthub/release-notes-generator/README.md

 ```

 Since `dolt` exists in the current working directory, the tool will
-assume that's the repository you're generating release notes for.
-It
+assume that's the repository `dolthub/dolt` and not bother cloning
-should be up to date with the GitHub remote.
+it.
+It should be up to date with the GitHub remote or tag resolution
+may fail.

 # Requirements